nickbrandt/GitLab/doc/integration/saml.md

 ## SAML Groups

-You can require users to be members of a certain group, or assign users `external`, `admin` or `auditor` roles based on group membership.
+You can require users to be members of a certain group, or assign users [external](../user/permissions.md#external-users), admin or [auditor](../user/permissions.md#auditor-users) roles based on group membership.
 These groups are checked on each SAML login and user attributes updated as necessary.
 This feature **does not** allow you to automatically add users to GitLab [Groups](../user/group/index.md).